DIMAN REGIONAL TECHNICAL INSTITUTE

 The Full-Time Day Program is a forty (40) week program with three (3) weeks of vacation and holidays as designated by the School and State.
-A Full-Time Day Program starts at the end of every August and runs through end of June.
+The Full-Time Day Program will start the Wednesday prior to Labor Day and runs through end of June.

-Complete our application – Along with the application there is a $25.00 application fee and an essay requirement.
-The essay must be word processed.
-Instructions for the essay are on the back of the application.
+Complete our application (download and print from our website) – Along with the application there is a $25.00 application fee and an essay requirement.
+The essay must be word processed on a separate piece of paper.
+Instructions for the two topics of the essay are on the back of the application.
 You must also request that an official high school transcript or official documentation of a GED/HISET be sent to us.
-Foreign country diplomas must be translated into English, and a certified equivalency to a U.S. education must be provided by the Center for Educational Documentation (CED).
+Foreign country diplomas must be officially translated into English, and a certified equivalency to a U.S. education must be provided by the Center for Educational Documentation, (CED).
+All official documentation must be submitted in a sealed envelope directly from the agency.
 You can submit your application in person or by mail.
-If paying by money order, please make payable to: Diman Regional.
+If paying by check or money order, please make payable to: Diman Regional.

 If mailing, send to: Diman Regional Technical Institute

 The Test of Essential Academic Skills (TEAS VI) is a requirement.
 The current required version is the TEAS, Sixth Edition.
 Due to the current circumstances related to Covid-19, Diman will NOT offer testing through our school.
 Applicants are instructed to visit: www.atitesting.com, create an account and search ATI’s online store; Select TEAS at ATI.
 For more information or for registration assistance, contact ATI at 1-800-667-7531.